Fire services

 If you're in Syria despite our advice:

 Syria is subject to earthquakes.
-Dust storms and sandstorms also happen.
+Dust storms and sandstorms also happen, especially during the summer months when there have been long periods of dry weather.

 If there's a natural disaster or severe weather: